905-697-9992 Bowmanville, Ontario

 free online courses for seniors in canada

-After working for many years, your loved one may now be retired.
-Are they looking for ways to spend their time productively?
-They may be hoping to take some courses.
+After working for many years, you or your loved one may now be retired.
+What are some ways to spend this time productively?
+Taking some courses could be a fitting option.

 With retirement, free time is likely to be ample.
-So whether there’s a desire to keep up with trends, explore new interests, or study something new and refreshing, you can explore various courses for seniors and select those of interest with the internet.
+So, whether there’s a desire to keep up with trends, explore new interests, or study something new and refreshing, you can explore various courses for seniors and select those of interest via the internet.

-At Seasons Retirement, service team members ensure that residents have any online courses of interest to keep them engaged and informed.
+At Seasons Retirement Communities, service team members are available to support residents’ access to online courses of interest, keeping them engaged and informed.

-Here are some free online courses for seniors in Canada and where to find them.
+Here are some free online courses for seniors, and where to find them.

 1. Technology courses for seniors